-Travelling to Yeppoon on the Capricorn Coast Queensland
+A Solo Trip to Yeppoon on the Capricorn Coast

 How to get to Yeppoon

 As soon as you drive out of town on to the Capricorn Coast Road a magnificent scenery opens up around you with the prominent features of the cone-shaped volcanic rock formations scattered on the vast green plains.
-You can visit the Mount Jim Crow National Park located between Rockhampton and Yeppoon Beach, a unique park that is part of the Mount Headlow made of 12 volcanic trachyte plugs peculiar of this area.
+You can visit the Mount Jim Crow National Park located between Rockhampton and Yeppoon Beach, a unique park that is part of Mount Head low made of 12 volcanic trachyte plugs peculiar to this area.

-The photo you see above was taken from the bus on the way to Yeppoon Beach and despite not being a good quality photo you still can see the silhouette of a volcanic plug formation.
-This is a striking feature of the Capricorn Coast area, the landscape changes dramatically from flat soft plains to spiky rugged hills and ranges.
+I took this photo from the bus on the way to Yeppoon Beach, and despite not being a good quality photo, you still can see the silhouette of a volcanic plug formation.
+This is a striking feature of the Capricorn Coast area, and the landscape changes dramatically from flat soft plains to spiky rugged hills and ranges.

 From Yeppoon Beach to Emu Park

-On my visit to the Capricorn Coast, I had the pleasure of having someone showing me around Yeppoon Beach and the whole area.
-The sister of a friend took me on a car drive along the coast stopping by at several lookouts to view the panorama over the ocean and the many little secluded bays and beaches.
-We stopped to enjoy the view over Cooee Bay and at the picnic area of the Capricorn Coast National Parks where you can start various walking tracks, spot wildlife and native birds, and read about the fascinating geological formations that started millions of years ago.
+On my visit to the Capricorn Coast, I enjoyed having someone showing me around Yeppoon Beach and the whole area.
+A friend’s sister took me on a car drive along the coast, stopping by at several lookouts to view the panorama over the ocean and the many little secluded bays and beaches.
+We stopped to enjoy the view over Cooee Bay and at the picnic area of the Capricorn Coast National Parks, where you can start various walking tracks, spot wildlife and native birds, and read about the fascinating geological formations that started millions of years ago.

 Yeppoon Beach to Rosslyn Bay

-This photo below was taken at Rosslyn Bay and shows the hexagonal trachyte pipes peculiar to the volcanic formations of this area.
+The photo below was taken at Rosslyn Bay and showed the hexagonal trachyte pipes peculiar to the volcanic formations of this area.

-From Rosslyn Bay you keep driving through the Capricorn Scenic Highway along Kemp Beach to get to the Bluff Point National Park, there a 2km walking track takes you to a couple of lookouts.
+From Rosslyn Bay, you keep driving through the Capricorn Scenic Highway along Kemp Beach to get to the Bluff Point National Park, and their 2km walking track takes you to a couple of lookouts.
 From the lookout, you can view Mulambin Beach and Causeway Lake.
 Kinka Beach is the last beach before reaching Emu Park.

-It is a very popular place and swimming spot among the locals.
+It is a trendy place and a swimming spot among the locals.
 The ideal place for a family day out on weekends.
-This is where we had our lunch: prawns with fresh bread on the grass while listening to the Singing Ship, the weather was changing over the hours from clouded to the deep blue sky as you can see from the photos.
-On the photos below some of the highlights of Emu Park.
+This is where we had our lunch: prawns with fresh bread on the grass while listening to the Singing Ship.
+The weather was changing over the hours from clouded to the deep blue sky, as you can see from the photos, on the photos below some of the highlights of Emu Park.